bgray01/Location-Inquiry/README.md

 # Location-Inquiry
-A small WinForms desktop app built with C# and .NET 9 to simulate a location inquiry system.
-Enter a location code, run a search, and view detailed information in a pop-up window.
+A small WinForms desktop app built with C# and .NET 9 to simulate a WMS based location inquiry system.
+Enter a location, run a query and view detailed information in a pop-up window.